ryan-roemer/loose-bits/_posts/2012-08-02-nodejs-read-write-streams.md

 Checking the output file ("out.txt"), we can see the download results are the same as our original example.

-And in fact, we could even reuse the passthrough stream multiple times to illustrate repeated `pipe()` data flows (although there's absolutely no practical sense to the following):
+And in fact, we could even reuse the pass-through stream multiple times to illustrate repeated `pipe()` data flows (although there's absolutely no practical sense to the following):